-Your health-care provider will look at your skin and do a physical exam.
-You may need a skin biopsy to confirm the diagnosis or rule out other causes of dry, itchy skin.
+Your health care provider will look at your skin and do a physical exam that may need a skin biopsy to confirm the diagnosis or rule out other causes of dry, itchy skin.

-Your provider may order cultures for infection of the skin.
-If you have atopic dermatitis, you may get infections easily.
+Your health provider may also order cultures for infection of the skin since with atopic dermatitis comes frequent skin infections.

 Treatment At Home

-- Use a moisturiser, topical steroid cream, or other medicine your provider prescribes.
+- Use a 100% natural moisturiser, or other medicine your provider prescribes.

-- Take antihistamine medicines by mouth to reduce severe itching.
+- Take antihistamine medicines tablets to reduce severe itching.

 - Strong soaps or detergents, as well as chemicals and solvents